Don’t esitate to contact us. We are a professional Team happy to speak with you.

 For reservations from 5 people on, please write to [email protected] or call +39 02 78622532 (from Monday to Friday, 9:00 to 18:00 UTC+1) for a taylor-made offer.

 A tour to discover how the Homosexuality in the Ancient Rome was and what Romans used to think about that according to the historical remains.

-Our Gay Friendly guide will take you on a tour that will unveil the secrets from the past.
+Our Gay Friendly guide will take you on a tour that will unveil the secrets of the past.

 Most of the time, Romans used to write about love for instance:

 Ovid (43 B.C.E.-17 C.E.) talked about “a boy or a girl” (aut puer aut … puella) or Lucretius (94-55 B.C.E.) didn’t determine: “whether boy or woman” (sive puer … seu mulier) was a love of him.